s311354/Louis/_posts/2018-09-22-whats-jekyll-part-II.md

 google_analytics: UA-XXXXXXXXX-X
 </pre></div>

-Finally, Google recommends placing the &lt;head&gt; section, shown as below, in the *head.html* of your sitethat located in your site's *\_include/* directroy.
+Finally, Google recommends placing the &lt;head&gt; section, shown as below, in the *head.html* of your site that located in your site's *\_include/* directroy.

 <div class="language-shell highlighter-rouge">
 <pre class="highlight"># &lt;head&gt; section